ulinnuhaha/LLM_shot_learning/README.md

 # Shot Learning
 This repository focuses on exploring few-shot learning and zero-shot learning techniques for machine translation (MT) using Large Language Models (LLMs).
 We leverage models like GPT and Llama to perform shot learning via their respective APIs.
+To run the code in this repository, you should already have a parallel sentence dataset in CSV format

 ## Zero-Shot Learning
 If you want to use zero-shot learning, run the following command: